mozilla-l10n/localizer-documentation/src/misc/community-marketing-kit.md

 ### Source

 * mozilla.org!
 Localize it!
 The site is having a makeover leading up to the autumn launch of the new Firefox.
 In addition to the new look and feel, there is a lot of new content, and tone is less formal and more fun.
 Translate these new pages, you will have all your key messages already.
-* [Snippets](https://github.com/mozilla-l10n/engagement-l10n/tree/master/en-US/snippets/2017) and [emails](https://github.com/mozilla-l10n/engagement-l10n/tree/master/en-US/emails/2017): Only eight locales are supported on a regular basis.
-The Snippets team is not ready to expand to more locales due to the fragile and manual process for pushing them live.
-You can leverage the content you see fit and publish them on your community social channels.
-We are in discussion with the Snippets team to support occasional request for locales not regularly supported.
-Check [Snippets](../webprojects/snippets.md) documentation for details.
 * Other marketing messages: Occasionally we come across interesting messages through Mozilla social channels.
 The l10n drivers will share them through familiar communication channels such as Facebook, Telegram, and Twitter.

 ### Key messages of the new Firefox: